Tony Crescitelli: Professional

 At this time, the North American Soccer League held a two-part draft.
 Cresctelli was initially drafted by the Rochester Lancers in the first part of the 1979 draft, but he refused to sign with the team after it offered him a $6,500 per year contract.
 The Washington Diplomats then selected him in the second half of the draft. signed Crescitelli in 1979.
 He played only a handful of games for the team his first season, scoring no goals and assisting on only two.
 In 1980, he came on strong, scoring 15 goals in 19 games.
 At the end of the season, the Diplomats folded and the San Jose Earthquakes took Crescitelli in the dispersal draft but he failed to replicate his goal-scoring feats in California.
 In the fall of 1982, the Earthquakes entered the Major Indoor Soccer League for the winter indoor season.
 In 1983, he signed with Team America.
 In 1983, the U.S. Soccer Federation attempted to create a more successful U.S. national team by entering the team into the NASL as a franchise.
 However, the team stumbled to a 10–20 record and the bottom of the league standings and USSF pulled the national team from the NASL at the end of the season.
 While most of the Team America players returned to their original teams, Crescitelli signed with the Tulsa Roughnecks on May 8, 1984, and played the first half of the last NASL season with them.
 The Roughnecks released him mid-season and he signed with the Fort Lauderdale Sun of the United Soccer League.
 He scored ten goals through the remainder of the season as the Sun took the league title.
 The league collapsed six games into the 1985 season and Crescitelli moved north where he played in the amateur Northern Virginia Soccer League.
-He may also have played for the Buffalo Stallions of Major Indoor Soccer League at some point before signing with the Fort Lauderdale Suns.
+He also played 12 games for the Buffalo Stallions of Major Indoor Soccer League in 1983-84 before signing with the Fort Lauderdale Sun.